Connect to an Ethernet reader from a BALTECH tool

 Load the PKI package

-The BALTECH tool now creates a PKI-encrypted connection.
+The BALTECH tool now creates a PKI-authenticated and encrypted connection.
 This may take a few seconds.
 Once the connection is established, you can perform any action permitted for the certificates in the PKI package.

 Establish a plain connection

-A plain connection gives you unencrypted and unauthenticated access to a reader.
-The permissions you have depend on the connection mode:
+A plain connection gives you unauthenticated and unencrypted access to a reader.
+The permissions you have in normal operation mode and maintenance mode depend on the PKI Authentication and Encryption settings in the Ethernet host interface component.

-In normal operation mode, you can only access reader information, e.g. firmware, serial number, and configuration, but you cannot perform any actions.
+If the reader is unconfigured, you can only establish a plain connection in maintenance mode.
+In normal mode, you'll only get access to reader information, e.g. firmware, serial number, and configuration, but you cannot perform any actions.

 To establish a plain connection: